Leadership Development Courses

 Recognize the negative impact conflict has on them, their organizations and others

 Customer service is receiving a great deal of attention in almost every business and industry.
 The purpose of this training is to measure and increase customer service performance in both employees and managers.
-In Customer Service you will learn the five points or facets of customer service.
+Discover why customers stop doing business with a company.
+Learn how to increase customer loyalty in your company.
+In this Customer Service program you will learn:

 Diversity and Inclusion in the Workplace